Home » Drinks » Iced White Chocolate Mocha Recipe [Starbucks CopyCat]

 Ingredients arranged on a surface: a bowl of white chocolate chips, two measuring cups of milk, a glass of iced coffee, perfect for making that refreshing iced white chocolate mocha.
 Nearby are a small empty bowl and a small bowl with cream.

-• White chocolate chips are the main flavor highlight, melting into the drink to add that creamy, sweet white chocolate taste.
+• White chocolate chips: Melting into the drink to add that creamy, sweet white chocolate taste.
+I always save a few to sprinkle on top, too.

 Tools you’ll need